Here’s how you should include skills on a resume like a pro!

 4. Computer programming, web, or software development

-While there may be some overlap with the computer application knowledge you listed above, computer programming and web or software development skills deserve their own designation because they’re so valuable.
-If you’re skilled with Python, JavaScript, Ruby, or other coding languages, you should put them on your resume.
-Experience with WordPress is also worth noting.
+While there may be some overlap with the computer application knowledge listed above, computer programming and web/software development skills deserve their own designation because they’re so valuable.
+If you’re skilled in Python, JavaScript, Ruby, or other coding languages, you should put them on your resume.
+Experience in WordPress is also worth noting.

-On top of the practical need for developers at nearly every business, programming skills demonstrate advanced problem-solving skills that can contribute to a well-rounded professional.
-Even if the position you're applying for doesn’t specifically require programming skills, it can benefit you greatly to include it on your resume if you have developed these skills.
+On top of the practical need for developers in nearly every business, programming skills demonstrate advanced problem-solving capabilities that can contribute to a well-rounded professional.
+Even if the position you’re applying for doesn’t specifically require programming skills, it can benefit you greatly to include it on your resume.

 5. Foreign language proficiency